 The castle itself was built in the 17th century and is steeped in history.
 It’s lived through the English Civil War, been home to a variety of occupants, and survived a devastating fire.
 Today, the castle is a fascinating place to step back in time and explore local history.
 But it’s also a beautiful place for a walk in the surrounding parkland and woodlands!
 There are also numerous events throughout the year, including the well-known family-friendly-festival Camp Bestival.

-November 2020 Update: The Castle will be closed to visitors for the period 5th November to 2nd December.
-However, the park remains open Sunday to Friday 10.30am – 4pm with toilet facilities, children’s playground and takeaway refreshments from the Tearooms.
+April 2021 Update: The Castle remains closed and hopes to reopen on 17th May.
+However, the park & grounds remain open Sunday to Friday 10.30am – 4pm with toilet facilities, children’s playground and takeaway refreshments from the Tearooms.

 Mapperton House and Gardens, Beaminster